MinLee0210/doco/README.md

 <div id='about-the-project'><h2>👀 About the project </h2></div>
 The project aims to build an AI platform for extracting most weighted features in a documents.
 To achieve the goal, summarizing and gather strong relation words within a document are focused.
 The project will experience 2 settings:
 1. Using AI summarizer as a blackbox.
-In detail, I will use LLM models and design a prompt to pursue the task.
+In detail, we will use LLM models and design a prompt to pursue the task.
 2. Using existing researches as use-cases for developments.

 <div id='getting-started'><h2>😚 Getting started </h2></div>
 <div id='directory-structures'><h3>📁 Directory Structures<h3></div>
 ### 📁 Directory Structures
 ```
-  | controller    # where I write functions and prompts
+  | controller    # where we write functions and prompts
     | apiv1
   | models        # models, if it is neccessary to be downloaded, it would be stored here.
-  | notebooks     # I store demonstrations, explanations, documents, Jupyter notebooks, ...
+  | notebooks     # we store demonstrations, explanations, documents, Jupyter notebooks, ...
-  | static        # where I store images: logo, results, ...
+  | static        # where we store images: logo, results, ...
   | views         # for UI
   .gitignore
   app.py